-In-page table of contents design pattern: Canada.ca design
+In-page table of contents: Canada.ca design

 The in-page table of contents pattern is a list of links that lead to subsections of the same page.
-This pattern is intended for long documents that exist as a single page.

 Use the in-page table of contents pattern to: